Texas legislature passes tax cuts for businesses

-The biennial legislative session that began in January had a decidedly different tone than two years ago, when lawmakers faced a budget crunch and slashed spending.
+The regular legislative session had a decidedly different tone than two years ago, when lawmakers faced a budget crunch and slashed spending.

 This year, as the legislature convened, the state comptroller announced that lawmakers would have more revenue to spend than they did in the previous cycle thanks to higher-than-expected tax collections boosted by economic growth.

 Texas lawmakers this year passed a two-year budget that restores cuts made to schools in 2011.